handpoint/handpoint.github.io/about.md

     - title: Founded
       image: https://handpoint.imgix.net/Website%20refresh%20photos/icons/ico22.svg
       description: >
-        <p>Handpoint’s roots date back to 1999 when the founders set up a company to leverage first generation mobile technology to help merchants gain visibility and simplify operations.</p><p>Having built the business twice and sold to start over again, the founders have built on years of experience and progressed Handpoint into a leading payments platform designed for next generation point-of-sale.</p>
+        <p>Handpoint’s roots date back to 1999 when the founders set up a company to leverage first generation mobile technology to help merchants gain visibility and simplify operations.</p><p>Since then, we have continued to double down and invest in the future of integrated payments.</p>
     - title: Core business
       image: https://handpoint.imgix.net/Website%20refresh%20photos/icons/ico25.svg
       description: >